OpenBMB/AgentVerse/README.md

 bash run.sh
 ```
 Feel free to adjust the `task` variable within the script for alternate tasks.
 Browse `agentverse/tasks/minecraft` for a catalog of available tasks.

+### 7. Join the Game
+You can join the game with any Minecraft launcher at `127.0.0.1:25565` to see the agents.